-- 1. The official post season team of the Valley Youth Conference shall be the "Valley United Striders". - None of these rules shall be interpreted to exclude Valley Conference member organization competitors from entering competition in sanctioned USA Track/AAU meets on an individual unattached basis or representing their club if it is a USA Track/AAU affiliate. - 3.
-Post Season Funds - a) The conference shall not assess via certification fees more than \$3.00 per athlete. - b) Athletes must be on the official team in order to receive aid. - c) Only conference athletes are eligible for funds. - d) If a conference wide invitational meet or event is held, entry fees assessed athletes shall be given to the Valley United Striders as determined by the conference.
-(Example, sum of athletes fee less 1/2 facility fees would be given to Valley United Striders).
+- 2. The Track Board shall, no later than April VYC Board Meeting, decide upon "primary venues" for post season competition.
+USATF, AAU and USA Youth Nationals provide national competition. - 3.
+None of these rules shall be interpreted to exclude VYC member organization competitors from entering competition in sanctioned primary venue meets on an individual unattached basis. - 4.
+Post Season Funds - a) The conference shall not assess via certification fees more than \$3.00 per athlete. - b) Athletes must on a team comprised of VYC athletes in order to receive aid. - c) Only conference athletes are eligible for funds available from VYC fundraising. - d) If a conference wide invitational meet or event is held, entry fees assessed to athletes and any meet fundraising shall be given to the athletes in Valley United Striders and other VYC teams formed for post season that run at sanctioned primary venues as determined by the VYC.
+(Example, net proceeds from VYC fundraising and sum of athletes fee less 1/2 facility fees would be equally divided and given to the athletes in Valley United Striders an other VYC teams formed for post season that run at sanctioned primary venues). - e) In order for athletes to be eligible for funds, athletes have to meet VYC qualifying standards (of Section XII of the rules) or have competed in Eastern or Western League Conference Finals and must compete at primary venue events. - f) If post season funds are provide to a VYC athlete and the athlete does not compete in a primary venue, then the athlete must return the post season funds to VYC.
+If the funds are not returned to VYC, then the athlete will be considered to be "not in good standing" and will not be able to compete in the following VYC track season.